 Before booking a tour, please read the following:

 - Visitors inside Poe House are limited to no more than sixteen (16) people at a time.
-Larger parties must book additional tour times, with each tour limited to no more than ten individuals, including small children.
+Larger parties must book additional tour times, with each tour limited to no more than sixteen individuals, including small children.
 Rotating entry is NOT permitted and will result in your tour being ended without refund.

 - Re-entry is not permitted.